Excision of Endometriosis | Dr. Laurence Orbuch

-When a surgeon utilizes the laser, only the surface of the lesion is addressed but the disease below remains.
+When an Endometriosis surgeon utilizes the laser, the surface of the lesion is addressed but the disease below remains.
 Adequate surgical excision of endometrial implants provides the best symptomatic relief and long-term results.
 In addition, surgical excision has been shown to improve fertility rates in women.
 Drug therapies may suppress endometriosis to a certain degree, but it does not eradicate it.

 The definitive treatment of endometriosis is not hysterectomy or removal of ovaries, but rather the complete excision of endometrial implants.
 Hysterectomy is reserved for patients suffering from diffuse symptomatic Adenomyosis unresponsive to conservative therapy.

 Advantages of Robotic Surgery

 Robotic Surgery is an advanced form of Minimally Invasive Surgery.
 Minimally Invasive endometriosis surgery, which includes laparoscopic surgery, uses small incisions instead of large incisions to perform surgery thus reducing the damage to human tissue.